-One of the more unusual things I ended up doing in Bucharest was visiting a lot of abandoned places.
+One of the more unusual things I did in Bucharest was visit a lot of abandoned places.
 Not quite your typical tourist hot spots, but I wanted to see a less fancy and modern side of Bucharest than what we had been seeing so far.
-There are a lot of spots in Romania with half built projects abandoned due to lack of money or a change of regime throughout Romania’s rather turbulent history.
+There are a lot of spots in Romania with half-built projects abandoned due to lack of money or a change of regime throughout Romania’s rather turbulent history (perfect for the hipster explorer!).
 It’s amazing what happens to buildings once people leave – how the environment takes over, and everything crumbles and breaks from neglect.

 If you’re looking to explore Bucharest in a different way, here are two places that I visited that you can check out too.